 A majority of acute low back pain is caused by mechanical causes.
 This means that the spine, muscles, intervertebral disks, and nerves are not working properly.
 The following are some examples of low back problems that may be caused by mechanical factors:

-Muscle and ligament strain.
+A ligament or muscle strain.
 Repeated lifting and sudden awkward movements can strain the spine and muscles.
 Constant strain on your back may cause muscle spasms if you’re not in good physical condition.

 Osteoarthritis could affect the lower back.
 Sometimes, arthritis of the spine can cause narrowing around the spinal cord.
 This condition is called spinal stenosis.

-If your bones become porous and fragile, you could experience painful fractures to the spine.
+If your bones are porous and brittle, pain can result in painful fractures of the vertebrae.

 If your back pain persists for more than 2 weeks, consult your doctor.
 Sometimes, back pain is a sign of serious medical problems.